 It is also important to recognise the uncertainty associated with projects, as not all scope items or risks can be known or estimated especially in the early stages of a project.
 Cost uncertainty (sometimes called Scope Factor Allowance (SFA)) can be allocated within the Risk Budget of a project.
 Typically uncertainty is included in project estimates prior to Gate 1.
 By the time a cost estimate has been developed at Gate 1 and beyond, the scope and risks can be better defined and quantified, and uncertainty factors are no longer required.
-For Access Arrangement estimates, 10% of SFA is allocated to labour costs and 30% to material and subcontractor costs.
 Refer to Appendix A for guidance on the application of uncertainty factors.

 The sum of the unmitigated costs and uncertainty from the projects/program is to be collated to be managed at a portfolio level and controlled by Investment Management (IM) in SAP.
-Risk budget cannot be committed to the project by the Program or Project Manager without Investment Management approval, as established in the PMM Project Variation Procedure (JEM PMM PR 2519).
+Risk budget cannot be committed to the project by the Project Manager without Investment Management approval, as established in the PMM Project Variation Procedure (JEM PMM PR 2519).